NrgXnat/xnat-docker-compose/README.md

 ## Migrating From the Master Branch

-Backup your data before continuing!!!
+Backup your data before continuing.

-If you are coming from master you'll need to change the ownership of the `xnat-data` and `xnat/plugins` directories.
+If you are coming from master you may need to change the ownership of the `xnat-data` and `xnat/plugins` directories if they are owned by root.
+Jupyter notebooks will be run as a non-root user and we need to ensure that the user has access to the xnat archive directory.

 ```
-sudo chown -R ec2-user:ec2-user xnat-data
+sudo chown -R user:group xnat-data
-sudo chown -R ec2-user:ec2-user xnat/plugins
+sudo chown -R user:group xnat/plugins
 ```

 Next checkout the `features/jupyterhub` branch